nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-3.md

 # Lab: Refactor Tickets State to use NgRx Entity

 ## Scenario
+NgRx entity is designed to take care of data management in your state in a way that is efficient and performant.
+It handles the store structure part and provides an easy way to write reducer logic.

+Refactor the tickets state to use Entity instead of the hand crafted version you wrote last lab.
+Update the interface, initial state and reducer.
+Introduce selector functions as they are needed to get to the entities in the state.
+Take note how some of this will be easier to work with (and provide some additional mutation safety), but for other parts it will add some complexity.

 ## Instructions
 1. Update the `TicketsStateModel` interface to extend from `EntityState` and give it a generic of type `Ticket`.
 Remove the properties in it as they will be handled by the `EntityState`.